ericharmeling/movr/docs/dev-guide.md

 By now you should be familiar with your CockroachDB cluster, the `movr` database, and each of the tables in the database.

 If you haven't done so already, create a file named `models.py`.
 This file contains the class definitions that map to tables in the `movr` database.
-Import `declarative_base`, SQLALchemy's base table class.
-You also need to import some other classes that represent database objects (like columns and indexes), data types, and constraints.
+Import `declarative_base`, SQLALchemy's base table class, built on the Declarative extension.
+You also need to import some other standard SQLAlchemy classes that represent database objects (like columns and indexes), data types, and constraints.

 ~~~ python
 from sqlalchemy.ext.declarative import declarative_base